La Grange in Stanislaus County, California — The American West (Pacific Coastal)

 Topics and series.
 This historical marker is listed in this topic list: Education.
 In addition, it is included in the E Clampus Vitus series list.
 A significant historical month for this entry is January 1913.

 Location.
 37° 39.716′ N, 120° 27.713′ W. Marker is in La Grange, California, in Stanislaus County.
-Marker is on Flota Road west of Yosemite Boulevard (California Highway 132), on the left when traveling west.
+It is on Flota Road west of Yosemite Boulevard (California Highway 132), on the left when traveling west.
 Touch for map.
 Marker is at or near this postal address: 30101 Flota Road, La Grange CA 95329, United States of America.
 Touch for directions.

+Regarding The Old La Grange Schoolhouse.
 The schoolhouse was placed on the National Register of Historic Places on August 24, 1979.

 Bret Harte used this community as the setting of his novel The Four Guardians of La Grange.